 St-Pierre takes us through his life from overcoming being a bullied child through his fight with Carlos Condit.

-The fight with Condit was his first return to the Octagon after his surgery and recovery which kept him out of the cage for 19 months.
+The fight with Condit was his first return to the Octagon after his surgery and recovery which kept him out of effective martial arts training and the cage for 19 months.
 While he does not go into all of the fights he has had he talks about some of the more defining moments in what has made him one of the greatest fighters of all time.
 As for his physical skill set he discusses what may be considered unorthodox training such as gymnastics and fencing techniques have improved his strength and footwork.
 He also talks about the mental aspects as much as the physical.

 Examples include fear, visualization, and how the people around you can both hinder and help you to achieve your goals.
 Both the physical and mental perspectives that he discusses are not limited to just fighters but can help in recreational activities such as golf and tennis for example.
 Along with just being able to be a more fulfilled feeling person by keeping moving and addressing your weaknesses.

 The book is broken down into five books and five different periods of GSP’s life.